A long and hard (but do-able) hike over six peaks

-From either one, you’re looking west to the distinctively-shaped Van Wyck Mountain, jutting from the landscape like a shark fin among a wide field of Catskills that roll toward the horizon.
+From either one, you’re looking west to the distinctively-shaped Van Wyck Mountain, jutting from the landscape like a shark fin among a wide field of Catskills that rolls toward the horizon.

 Continuing south, Reconnoiter Rock itself is a large, distinctive outcrop that offers no view.

 Final note: the trail up, from the parking area to Peekamoose, is said to provide the most elevation gain in the Catskills.
 It starts around 1250’ and ends on Peekamoose’s summit at 3819’.
-If you like a lot of elevation on your hikes, that’s 2569’ of steady up-ness in just under 4 miles.
+If you like a lot of elevation on your hikes, that’s 2569’ of gain in just under 4 miles.

 Trailhead Info for this Hike

 Description: Two medium sized lots.
+Requires a car shuttle.

 Location: The map below shows the exact topographic location of the trailhead.